-In early fiscal 2021, we purchased FONA.
+On December 30, 2020, we purchased FONA.
 The purchase price was approximately \$708 million, net of cash acquired.
 FONA is a leading manufacturer of clean and natural flavors providing solutions for a diverse customer base across various applications for the food, beverage and nutritional markets.
-Our acquisition of FONA on December 30, 2020 expands the breadth of our flavor solutions segment into attractive categories, as well as extends our technology platform and strengthens our capabilities.
+Our acquisition of FONA expands the breadth of our flavor solutions segment into attractive categories, as well as extends our technology platform and strengthens our capabilities.
 The acquisition was funded with cash and short-term borrowings.
 The results of FONA's operations have been included in our financial statements as a component of our flavor solutions segment from the date of acquisition.

 On November 30, 2020, we purchased Cholula for approximately \$801 million, net of cash acquired.
 The acquisition was funded with cash and short-term borrowings.
-Cholula, a premium Mexican hot sauce brand, is a strong addition to McCormick's global branded flavor portfolio, which broadens the Company's offering in the high growth hot sauce category to consumers and foodservice operators and accelerates our condiment growth opportunities with a complementary authentic Mexican flavor hot sauce.
+Cholula, a premium Mexican hot sauce brand, is a strong addition to our global branded flavor portfolio, which broadens our offerings in the high growth hot sauce category to consumers and foodservice operators and accelerates our condiment growth opportunities with a complementary authentic Mexican flavor hot sauce.
 The results of Cholula's operations have been included in our financial statements as a component of our consumer and flavor solutions segments from the date of acquisition.